 On Rhino 6, it is already installed.
 On Rhino 5, install version 0.6.0.3.
 On Rhino 5, drop it on the Grasshopper canvas at least once before continuing.

 2. Install gh-python-remote:

-From the Windows command line (or the special Anaconda or Python command if pip is not in your path by default), run:
+From the Windows command prompt (or the special Anaconda or Python prompt if pip is not in your path by default), run:

 All the examples files are copied in the %APPDATA%\Grasshopper\UserObjects\gh-python-remote\examples folder.
 You can also download them from the github repo.